Columbia Unbecoming controversy: As an assault on academic freedom

 Several authors characterized the controversy as a smear campaign.
 Henry Giroux saw it as a battle in "a highly organized campaign of intimidation and an all-out assault on academic freedom, critical scholarship, and the very idea of the university as a place to question and think."
 Columbia's former provost, Jonathan R. Cole, worried about a growing effort "to pressure universities to monitor classroom discussion, create speech codes, and more generally, enable disgruntled students to savage professors who express ideas they find disagreeable."
 He contended that the goal of this effort was to treat speech that some find offensive as punishable actions.
 According to him, the political pressure to silence Edward Said, Khalidi, Massad, and other Middle East studies professors who expressed views critical of Israel, was not unlike the political pressure to include Creationism as an alternative to Darwinism in school curricula.

 Ali Abunimah, co-founder of the pro-Palestinian Electronic Intifada, called the controversy a witch hunt against Massad and an attempt by the Israel lobby to silence criticism of Israel.

 Steven Salaita, who himself would become the target of an Israel-related controversy in 2016, saw it as an example of American anti-Arab racism.

-A culture clash
+As culture clash

 Some authors have characterized the visceral reaction of the students to the perceived anti-Israel bias as a culture clash.
 Rashid Khalidi described it as a consequence of people meeting people with very different ideas.
 Massad likewise argued that students mistook established scholarship for pro-Palestinian propaganda:

 Stanford University historian Joel Beinin compared the situation to white students learning about Jim Crow laws: